-The files icont.hdr and iconx.hdr provide headers for Makefiles in the source directories src/icont and src/iconx.
+The file icont.hdr provides headers for Makefiles in the source directories src/common, src/icont and src/memmon.
+The file iconx.hdr provides a header for the Makefile in src/iconx.
 These headers are prepended to the standard bodies for the Makefiles during configuration.